AdeFuaad/JAVA-Restaurant-Management-System/readme.md

 - **User Authentication**: Secure login and logout process to protect sensitive information.
 - **Role-Based Access Control**: Different access levels based on user roles for enhanced security.

-_(You might add or remove features according to your project details)_

 ## Technologies

 - **Java**: The backbone of the application, a high-level programming language used for building robust applications.